Amy Winfrey

-Amy Winfrey (born May 1976) is an American animator, screenwriter, songwriter, director and voice actress.
-She is best known for creating the web series Making Fiends that was later picked up by Nickelodeon in 2008, and for directing several episodes of BoJack Horseman, including "The View From Halfway Down" and "Free Churro", which were each nominated for a Primetime Emmy Award for Outstanding Animated Program at the 71st and 72nd Primetime Creative Arts Emmys.
+Amy Winfrey (born October 1975) is an American animator, screenwriter, songwriter, director and voice actress.
+She is best known for creating the web series Making Fiends that was later picked up by Nickelodeon in 2008, and for directing several episodes of BoJack Horseman, including "The View from Halfway Down" and "Free Churro", which were each nominated for a Primetime Emmy Award for Outstanding Animated Program at the 71st and 72nd Primetime Creative Arts Emmys.

 Career

 Winfrey studied animation at UCLA and made a 3D film called The Bad Plant, which won her a silver medal at the Student Academy Awards in 2000.
 While attending school, Winfrey worked as an animator on South Park starting with the pilot episode, 'The Spirit of Christmas: Jesus vs. Santa' in 1995.
 When Comedy Central picked up the series, Winfrey remained part of the animation team and continued to work on the show, pausing her schooling to work on the feature film South Park Bigger, Longer & Uncut.

 In a UCLA class, Winfrey made a website dedicated to traffic cones.
 Because of many visitors on the traffic cone website, Winfrey decided to create a series of short web cartoons, and the result was Muffin Films.
 The first was created as a thesis project in 2000 and lasted twelve episodes, one for each muffin in a dozen.
 The series explored different styles of Flash animation through twelve different shorts, using muffins as the subject of the stories.
 To celebrate the 10th Anniversary of Muffin Films, Amy Winfrey created six additional cartoons for the series.

 In 2001, Winfrey created another web series, Big Bunny.
 Winfrey provided all of the voice acting, except for the eponymous character who is voiced by her husband, Peter Merryman.
 Winfrey pitched it as a series for NBC and Fox in 2002, but neither picked it up.

 In 2008, Winfrey started Squid and Frog, short cartoons about a red squid and an orange frog, who sing about various things, such as that you can't learn surgery from television.

-In 2012, Winfrey created an animated series concept for Disney Television Animation titled Lucky Beast, featuring the voice of Tom Kenny as the title character, but it was never picked up.

 On 6 October 2018, Winfrey released a web cartoon called Hooray For Hell, co-created by Peter Merryman.
 The series is about a girl who wakes up in Hell after voting for president and gets a ticket to Heaven.
 There are three episodes available on YouTube.
 They can be found by clicking the link in the description of the trailer on Winfrey's main channel.
 After a hiatus, the show's final two episodes were uploaded on May 27, 2020.